ChalmersGU-data-structure-courses/dsabook/src/markdown/08-binary-trees/04-traversing.md

 Perhaps the writer of `preorder2` wants to protect against the case where the root is `null`.
 But `preorder2` has an error.
-While `preorder2` insures that no recursive calls will be made on empty subtrees, it will fail if the original call from outside passes in a null pointer.
+While `preorder2` ensures that no recursive calls will be made on empty subtrees, it will fail if the original call from outside passes in a null pointer.
 This would occur if the original tree is empty.
 Since an empty tree is a legitimate input to the initial call on the function,